Deniz-Jasa/tiny_gen/README.md

 ## Status Codes

-TinyGen returns the following status codes in its API:
+Codeserv returns the following status codes in its API:

 | Status Code | Description            |
 |-------------|------------------------|